AditModi/hashnode-github/cmi9uua6k000002ld2fqr26la.md

 Later that afternoon, **Vikramaditya** and I roamed around the city collecting swags and mementos for the event — making sure everything was in place before the big day.

----

-## **Event Setup: The Real Backstage Story**

 At the venue, after aligning the social media and graphics teams, I moved into full execution mode.

 ### **Swag, Mementos & Last-Minute Fixes**

 I spent hours ensuring all items were correct.
-I personally sat with our graphics designer to finalize speaker mementos — making sure each had accurate details and looked premium.
+I sat with our graphics designer to finalize speaker mementos — making sure each had accurate details and looked premium.

-### **MoC, LED & Audio — The Invisible Work**

-Then came the real time-sensitive coordination.
-I worked closely with the MoC team reviewing scripts, rehearsing transitions, and refining their flow.
-At the same time, I coordinated minute-to-minute with the LED and audio teams to ensure timing didn’t slip.
-This was crucial.

-**This level of coordination is the reason we started and ended exactly on time — for the first time in years.**

-A huge shoutout to **Shivang** for handling LED/audio flawlessly and to **Harsh**, who managed social media and graphics while I handled other areas.

 ---